Jump to a Section

 All student organizations can host a website through the campus student org webserver.
 See also section 5.10 for information about software training, including website design.

 The University of Wisconsin's Division of Information Technology (DoIT) provides all students, faculty, and staff with a “NetID,” which provides access to a free email account and the My-UW Madison web portal.
-See 5.9.3 for more detail.
-To activate your NetID, use a Web browser to go to https://mywisc.edu, click “Activate your NetID,” and follow the online instructions.
+See Section 5.9.3 for more detail.
+To activate your NetID, go to my.wisc.edu, click “Activate your NetID,” and follow the online instructions.

 You also may forward your UW email account to another account and retrieve your mail from there.
 Forwarding will be done from the Office 365 web client, in the settings section.
-Full instructions can be found at https://kb.wisc.edu/page.php?id=36539
+Full instructions for Forwarding Email.

 The Law School maintains an email list of all law students for dissemination of administrative information.
 In many cases, information is circulated only via email so it is important for you to check your email frequently.
 These messages will be sent to your University email address.
 (If you typically use a non-University email address, you should set up a forward of your University email to the one you use most frequently.)
 The lists are populated each fall in late August using university records of Academic Level (e.g. “P1,” “P2,” “P3” for 1L, 2L and 3L (based on credits, not time) students, respectively).
 These lists are frozen until the following fall, at which point all lists will be updated to reflect current academic level as of late August.